Log in

 Primary Focus Details

 My colleagues and I are exploring the construct of MATTERING in healthcare.
 Mattering was first defined by Rosenberg and McCullough and is used to describe the perception that one is significant in the lives of others and is important in the world.
 Since the desire to impact the lives of others is integral to professional identities of health professionals, it stands to reason that a sense of mattering is critical to our professional satisfaction.
 Psychologists have demonstrated that mattering is associated with enhanced personal well-being.
-We hypothesize that if we can understand what makes clinicians feel like they matter, we may be able to positively impact the epidemic of burnout in physicians, nurses and other healthcare providers.
+We hypothesize that if we can understand what makes clinicians, faculty and students in healthcare feel like they matter, we may be able to positively impact the epidemic of burnout in physicians, nurses and other healthcare providers.

 Professional Area